annaesvensson/yellow-generate/README.md

 ## How to generate a static cache

 You can generate a static cache at the [command line](https://github.com/annaesvensson/yellow-core).
 The static cache supports a normal website by generating some files in advance and storing them in the file system.
 You can also think of it as combining the features of a static website and the features of a normal website.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
-Type `php yellow.php generate system/cache`.
+Type `php yellow.php generate system/cache`, you can optionally add a location.
 Generate a new cache when needed.
 To clean the cache type: `php yellow.php clean system/cache`.

 If you don't want that a page is cached, set `Generate: exclude` in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of a page.